taylorludwig/gulp-tsc/README.md

 ```

 ## Supported TSC versions
-All versions starting from 0.9.1, up to 1.5.0 Alpha.
+All versions starting from 0.9.1, up to 1.5.0 Beta.

 ## API